jgollub1/beautiful-jekyll/_posts/2018-05-25-first-post.md

 image: /img/hello_world.jpeg
 ---

 I'm currently writing from Krabi Ao Nang, Thailand with a 10-bed hostel dorm all to myself.
 What more could you ask for?
-I've been meaning to set up this website for some time in order to organize recent thoughts and ideas.
+I've been meaning to set up this website for some time to organize recent thoughts and ideas.

 ![railay](/img/railay.jpg)
 Railay Beach looking great on google images